 There are some simple steps you need to follow to set up a fully functional bidirectional sync.

-Two-way sync is about connecting systems to exchange meaningful data.
-But before the actual data starts flowing, it’s important to understand the individual systems in play.
 Identify and analyze their data structures and how your workflows are embedded within them.
-This will come in handy when you want to send data from one system to another since you don’t want to lose critical information or replace your existing workflows.
+This will come in handy when you want to send data from one system to another, since you don’t want to lose critical information or replace your existing workflows.

 For instance, integrating a CRM (Customer Relationship Management) system like Salesforce with an email marketing platform requires understanding how the contacts, leads, and campaigns are structured in both systems.

-Next, define the fields you want to sync with the other system.
-Also, define how they would correspond (or map) to those in the other system.
-Such a mapping ensures that relevant information such as names, addresses, and statuses are correctly synchronized between systems despite potential differences in data formats or naming conventions.
+Next, define the fields you want to sync with the other system, as well as how they would correspond (or map) to those in the other system.
+Such a mapping ensures that relevant information, such as names, addresses, and statuses, is correctly synchronized between systems despite potential differences in data formats or naming conventions.

 These middleware technologies check for updates in both systems to initiate synchronization via data polling or webhooks.